TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling/WriteCustomErrorHandler.rst

 ..  include:: /Includes.rst.txt
 ..  index:: pair: Site handling; Custom error handler
 ..  _sitehandling-customErrorHandler:

 ===================================
 Writing a custom page error handler
 ===================================

-The error handling configuration for sites allows implementing a custom error handler if the existing options of rendering a Fluid template or page are not enough.
-An example would be an error page that uses the requested page or its parameters to search for relevant content on the web site.
+The error handling configuration for sites allows implementing a custom error handler, if the existing options of rendering a :ref:`Fluid template <sitehandling-errorHandling_fluid>` or :ref:`page <sitehandling-errorHandling_page>` are not enough.
+An example would be an error page that uses the requested page or its parameters to search for relevant content on the website.

-A custom error handler needs to have a constructor that takes exactly two arguments:
+A custom error handler needs to have a constructor that takes exactly two
+arguments:

 *   :php:`$statusCode`: an integer holding the status code TYPO3 expects the handler to use
 *   :php:`$configuration`: an array holding the configuration of the handler

-Furthermore it needs to implement the :php:`PageErrorHandlerInterface` (:php:`\TYPO3\CMS\Core\Error\PageErrorHandler\PageErrorHandlerInterface`).
+Furthermore it needs to implement the :php:`PageErrorHandlerInterface` (:t3src:`core/Classes/Error/PageErrorHandler/PageErrorHandlerInterface.php`).
 The interface specifies only one method:
 :php:`handlePageError(ServerRequestInterface $request, string $message, array $reasons = []): ResponseInterface`

-Let's take a closer look:
+Let us take a closer look:

-The method :php:`handlePageError` get's three parameters:
+The method :php:`handlePageError()` gets three parameters:

-* :php:`$request`: the current HTTP request - we can for example access query parameters and the request path via this object
+*   :php:`$request`: the current HTTP request - for example, we can access query parameters and the request path via this :ref:`object <typo3-request>`
-* :php:`$message`: an error message string - for example `Cannot connect to the configured database.` or `Page not found`
+*   :php:`$message`: an error message string - for example, "Cannot connect to the configured database." or "Page not found"
-* :php:`$reasons`: an arbitrary array of failure reasons - see for example :php:`\TYPO3\CMS\Frontend\Controller\TypoScriptFrontendController::getPageAccessFailureReasons`
+*   :php:`$reasons`: an arbitrary array of failure reasons - see, for example, :php:`\TYPO3\CMS\Frontend\Controller\TypoScriptFrontendController::getPageAccessFailureReasons`

-What you do with these variables is left to you, but you need to return a valid :php:`ResponseInterface` response - most usually an :php:`HtmlResponse`.
+What you do with these variables is left to you, but you need to return a valid :php:`\Psr\Http\Message\ResponseInterface` response - most usually an :php:`\TYPO3\CMS\Core\Http\HtmlResponse`.

-For an example implementation of the :php:`PageErrorHandlerInterface` take a look at :php:`\TYPO3\CMS\Core\Error\PageErrorHandler\PageContentErrorHandler` or :php:`\TYPO3\CMS\Core\Error\PageErrorHandler\FluidPageErrorHandler`.
+For an example implementation of the :php:`PageErrorHandlerInterface`, take a look at :t3src:`core/Classes/Error/PageErrorHandler/PageContentErrorHandler.php` or :t3src:`core/Classes/Error/PageErrorHandler/FluidPageErrorHandler.php`.

 Properties
 ==========